heydamianc/agave-framework/README.markdown

 # The Agave Web Framework

-A simple and lightweight framework for created Java web applications
+A simple and lightweight framework for creating Java web applications

 ## Getting Started